Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 The pencil is the most widespread tool and technique in design.
 A pencil made from pure carbon is also called graphite.
 In design:

-Today, there are three main types of graphite pencils Soft pencils (B) – Very suitable for drawing; the higher the number, the softer and darker the pencil, Hard pencils (H) – Produce lighter, thinner lines, commonly used in technical and engineering drawings and Medium pencils (HB) – Standard or general-purpose pencils.
-Graphite pencils allow artists to vary line weight, tone, and texture, making them an essential tool for both detailed and expressive design work.
+Today, there are three main types of graphite pencils: Soft pencils (B) – Very suitable for drawing; the higher the number, the softer and darker the pencil, Hard pencils (H) – Produce lighter, thinner lines, commonly used in technical and engineering drawings, and Medium pencils (HB) – Standard or general-purpose pencils.
+Graphite pencils enable artists to vary line weight, tone, and texture, making them indispensable for both detailed and expressive design work.

 .